ashiq24/CoDA-NO/README.md

 ```
 It requires `python>=3.11.9`, and the `torch` installations need to be tailored to the specific Cuda version for your machine.

-**Shortcut: ** If you already use the neuraloprator package, we already have most of the packages installed.
+**Shortcut: ** If you already use the `neuraloprator` package, we have installed most of the packages.
 Then, you just need to execute the following line to roll back to a compatible version.

 ```
 pip install -e git+https://github.com/ashiq24/neuraloperator.git@coda_support#egg=neuraloperator